bgachara/bgachara.github.io/posts/databases.md

   - Cost model -> Estimates.

 - Query Optimization
   - Identify candidate equivalent trees(logical.
 It is an NP-hard problem so the space is large.
-  - For each candidate, find the execution plan tree (physical).
-We need to estimate the cost of each plan.
-  - Choose the best overall (physical) plan.
+For each candidate, find the execution plan tree (physical).
+We need to estimate the cost of each plan and choose the best overall (physical) plan.
   - Heuristics / Rules
     - Rewrite the query to remove inefficient things.
-    - The techniques may need to examine catalog but they do not need to examine data.
-    - Predicate pushdown, replace cartesian product, projection pushdown.
+The techniques may need to examine catalog but they do not need to examine data, i.e Predicate pushdown, replace cartesian produc and projection pushdown.
   - Cost based search
     - Use a model to estimate the cost of executing a plan.
-    - Enumerate multiple equivalent plans for a query, estimate their costs and implement the one with the lowest cost.
-    - I.e Single relation, Multiple relations, Nested sub-queries.
+Enumerate multiple equivalent plans for a query, estimate their costs and implement the one with the lowest cost, i.e Single relation, Multiple relations, Nested sub-queries.
     - It chooses the best plan it has seen for the query after exhausting all plans or some timeout.

 - Logical Query Optimization